 As part of the research, the elephants have code names.
 For example, one elephant family is known as EB, with its matriarch being an elephant known as Echo.
 (Code EB refers to family “B”, located on the East part of the park).

 The researchers chose this family due to the uniqueness of the family members.
 Echo members have extra-long curved tusks.
 The famous Echo died of natural death in May 2009 aged around 65 years.
 Most elephant research is based on this matriarch.
 She had strong genes, good mothering ability, and she’s believed to be a mother or sister of many elephants in the Amboseli ecosystem.
-Tim, the famous male elephant who died of natural death in 2020, and Craig are possible relatives due to their immense curved tusks.
+Tim, the famous male elephant who died of natural death in 2020, and Greg are possible relatives due to their immense curved tusks.
+Other unique big bulls are Paulo, Tostroy and Ulises.

 Little Known Facts about Amboseli National Park